ELEVATE-Project/documents/src/docusaurus/docs/settingup-overview.md

 In addition, you can also set up a reference implementation (portal) and customize the look and feel based on your needs.
 See [Customize the Web Portal](settingup-webportal) to learn more.

-Other services such as user, notification, scheduler, and BigBlueButton are optional.
+Other services such as User, Notification, Scheduler, and BigBlueButton are optional.
 The <PartialExample mentored /> service can work with one or more existing implementations of the same.

 <Admonition type="info">
 <p>To learn more, read the microservices sections for more information.</p>